Every year in Rostock, Veolia converts 1 billion PET drinks bottles into so-called recyclate from which preforms/bottles can again be manufactured.

 Advanced Dry Recovery (ADR) technology upgrades fine non-ferrous metals from municipal waste-to-energy ash

 The Inashco ash recycling consists of an on-site concentrator (ADR) and a centralized upgrading facility.
 The ADR together with conventional Eddy Current Separators, produce a fine non-ferrous concentrate and a clean marketable mineral aggregate.
-The non-ferrous concentrate is transported to the Inashco proprietary upgrading facility.
-At the upgrading facility the concentrate is upgraded into high valuable heavy and light non-ferrous metal scrap products.
+The non-ferrous concentrate is transported to the Inashco proprietary upgrading facility to be upgraded into metal scrap products.